arkarkark/gmail-github-labels/README.md

 # Setup

 Make a new Sheet in google docs (you can reuse the one you used for gmail-snooze if you want).
 Make sure there is a sheet called `gmail-github-labels` (That's at the bottom, it might default to something like `Sheet1`).
-Set it up like this:
+Set it up like this (you can probably cut and paste this table right into a sheet):

 variable | value(s) |     |     |
 -------- | -------- | --- | --- |